What’s True and What’s False About a Credit Score?

 Experian, TransUnion, and Equifax are companies that monitor and fix your credit score, so you don’t need to worry about doing anything.

 There are three big nationwide providers of consumer reports: Equifax, TransUnion, and Experian.
-These reports contain information about your payment history, how much credit you have and use, and other inquiries and information.
-It is always going to be beneficial to monitor your credit scores regularly.
-Reviewing your credit reports will not negatively impact your credit score as long as you’re accessing it from the right places.
-The same goes if you to check your credit reports through Annual Credit Reports.
+Their reports contain information about your payment history, how much credit you have and use, and other inquiries and information.
+It is always going to be beneficial to monitor your credit report and credit scores regularly.
+Make an effort to check your credit reports.
+Remember that reviewing your credit reports will not negatively impact your credit score as long as you’re accessing your credit reports from the right places.
+The same goes if you check your credit reports through Annual Credit Reports.

 True or False?

 It’s best to close down your credit card since it’s too tempting and a risk to have any credit card on hand.